fbpx

 Cooking/Weaving at the Tamaki Maori Village

-From there, we headed to another area where it was set up to show was Maori cooking was like.
+From there, we headed to another area where it was set up to show what Maori cooking was like.
 They had a hangi set up to show what the underground Maori ovens look like.

 Tamaki Maori Village in Rotorua in New Zealand, a review featured by top US travel blogger, Marcie in Mommyland: Group tour of the Tamaki Maori Village in Rotorua, NZ where visitors learn about traditional Maori cooking and weaving